AMAZON & FBA

 Baking Blend Re-Launch on Amazon

-In order to demonstrate the effectiveness of our theories, tactics and suggestions we have included some public sales data for one of the first products re-launched on Amazon.
-Please note, we cannot take full credit for the results as we were not the only factor in the overall equation.
-We developed this strategy to be used as a guide by our clients full time, in house staff.
+In order to demonstrate the effectiveness of my theories, tactics and suggestions I have included some public sales data for one of the first products re-launched on Amazon.
+Please note, I cannot take full credit for the results as I was not the only factor in the overall equation.
+I developed this strategy to be used as a guide by my client’s full time, in house staff.
 It was their staff who implemented these tactics.
 In addition, THM started to utilize Amazon’s FBA (Fulfillment by Amazon) which automatically gives their products an automatic boost in the algorithm.
 With that being said, below are the public sales figures for the first product that was re-launched on Amazon just one month after this strategy was implemented.

 Data pull from AMZTracker 3/17/16*